 Austin is the founder of Cultivated Culture where he teaches people how to land amazing jobs without prior connections or ‘traditional’ experience, and without applying online.
 His strategies have been featured in Forbes and Business Insider and they have helped people land jobs at Google, Microsoft, Amazon, Deloitte, and more.
-In this exclusive interview Austin shares case studies of successful clients and offers his top three unconventional strategies for landing your dream job!
+In this exclusive interview Austin shares case studies of successful clients and offers his top strategies for landing your dream job!

 Please could you give our readers a quick recap of how you started Cultivated Culture…